ArduPilot/ardupilot_wiki/plane/source/docs/arming-throttle.rst

 The simplest way to use the throttle arming feature is to require the user to request the throttle to arm.
-ARMING_REQUIRE has three possible values, 0, 1 and 2.
+ARMING_REQUIRE has three possible values, 0, 1 and 2 (the default value is 1, enabled).
 They have the following effect:

 -  ARMING_REQUIRE=0: No effect.
 Throttle arming safety is not employed.
 -  ARMING_REQUIRE=1: Before the user arms throttle, send minimum PWM to